-The Pupil Premium Co-ordinator (a member of our Senior Leadership Team) is responsible for the coordination of specific provisions that are in place to support the Pupil Premium children and their individual educational requirements.
-The Pupil Premium Co-ordinator is contactable via the school office.
-The Pupil Premium coordinator will liaise with staff to frequently monitor the progress of these pupils, teach pupils and plan further interventions should progress not improve at the expected rate.
-Regular liaison with the SENDco is key to ensure appropriate provision is made and to liaise with a wide range of external agencies, who are able to give more specialist advice, if needed.
+The Pupil Premium Coordinator (a member of our Senior Leadership Team) is responsible for the coordination of specific provisions that are in place to support the Pupil Premium children and their individual educational requirements.
+The Pupil Premium Coordinator is contactable via the school office.
+The Pupil Premium Coordinator will liaise with staff and parents to monitor the progress of these pupils, teach pupils and plan further interventions should progress not improve at the expected rate.
+Regular liaison with the Special Educational Needs Coordinator is key to ensure appropriate provision is made and to liaise with a wide range of external agencies, who are able to give more specialist advice, if needed.

 Main barriers faced by disadvantaged pupils

 Children entitled to free school meals (FSM) encompass the full spectrum of needs and backgrounds in the school community, including white and minority ethnic pupils, looked after children, most able pupils and those with special educational needs (SEN).
 Consequently, the barriers and challenges disadvantaged pupils face can be complex and varied – there is no single difficulty faced by all.
 Barriers can lie within schools, with learners and their families.
 It is, therefore, important to analyse where pupils have multiple barriers to learning to ensure a good deep understanding of children and their families.

 How successful schools raise the attainment of disadvantaged pupils?